jmcarlock/sdc-docker/README.md

 	docker build -t rpi-raspbian-opencv ./jessie

-If you want to build for Raspbian Stretch you can do so by chaning `./jessie` to `./stretch`
+If you want to build for Raspbian Stretch you can do so by changing `./jessie` to `./stretch`
 The `-t` parameter is providing the tag you'll use to identify this image.

 There are a couple of bash scripts that will build images located in the rpi-raspbian-opencv folder, but I wouldn't recommend using these as they are designed to rebuild all images, which will take multiple hours.